mona371998/ReactProject/ModalinReact JS/README.md

 5. Run **npm install**.(to insall the node_modules folder)
 6. run **npm start**.
 (Runs the app in the development mode)

+**Code Explanation**
+In this Project we have create 3 Folder.
+1. Modal.js
+In the Model.js file, we create a 'ShowModel' button.
+To handle the button, we are using the useState hook.
+3. InfoModal.js
+In InfoModal.js, we are passing the CloseModal function as a prop, and we are also using the useEffect hook to prevent scrolling of the page whenever the modal is opened.
+5. Modal.css
+In the CSS file, we have written all the styles.

+**ScreenShot**
 ![image](https://github.com/mona371998/ReactProject/assets/54792280/dee1922e-3e9a-4def-b46e-5f4245d67dde)
 ![image](https://github.com/mona371998/ReactProject/assets/54792280/379bbaa1-7b6a-4244-8e7c-76d99646446b)